stas-at-ibm/construction-pallet/README.md

 #### Subcontractors

-- Multiple small to large construction companies.
+- Multiple small to medium sized construction companies and in rare cases also large corporations.
 - Are hired by the contracor company to perform manual labour on a construction site with their *construction workers*.

 ### Interactions